roalyr/GDTLancer-game-design/AI-PRIMING.md

 2. You will suggest an approach and/or draft the initial code structure/functions.
 3. I will review your suggestions/drafts, ask questions, and provide feedback or refinement requests.
 4. We will refine the code together.
 For general discussion, code drafting, and providing context, we will use the main chat.
-5. Do not use Canvas feature.
+5. Do NOT use Canvas feature.
+6. Ensure the paths to scripts, scenes and resources are accounted for (refer text dump files often) if they already exist.
+Ensure naming and formatting conventions are kept (according to codebase text dumps).

 ---